 In 2011 the EU reported a loss of €193 billion from undeclared VAT.
-To stop the haemorrhaging, special measures have been put in place across the EU.
+To stop the hemorrhaging, special measures have been put in place across the EU.

 First, in 2012, member states set up a “mutual co-operation” initiative, with special units focused on ecommerce.
 The authorities in each country now communicate regularly and share data.
 The data-sharing and co-operation initiative may even be extended to non-EU countries, with interest shown from Norway, Russia, Canada, Turkey and China.

-If you opt to use a fulfilment centre in the EU, where you hold stock and retain ownership of it, you have an obligation to VAT register in that country.
+If you opt to use a fulfillment center in the EU, where you hold stock and retain ownership of it, you have an obligation to VAT register in that country.
 There is no threshold to exceed.
-If you are currently using a fulfilment centre in Germany, for example, without being VAT registered there, check your contract with the fulfilment centre and seek expert help if you are not sure if you should be registered there.
+If you are currently using a fulfillment center in Germany, for example, without being VAT registered there, check your contract with the fulfillment center and seek expert help if you are not sure if you should be registered there.

 Here are some tips to help keep you in compliance with the practicalities of VAT in Europe:

 - First, make sure you have the systems in place to capture accurate sales information including which countries your customers are in.

 - Make sure you include shipping/delivery costs as these are included in the final sums when calculating if a threshold has been exceeded

 - When charging your customers, make sure you add VAT to the shipping cost as well as the product price on your invoices.